IBM-Design/design-website/src/content/approach/approach.md

 <grid background="gray-10">
 <column lg="8">

-<p size="xl">Whatever problem we're solving, we put
-people at the center of everything we do.
-Design isn’t just a job; it’s a deep responsibility to the people we serve.</p>
+## Whatever problem we're solving, we put people at the center of everything we do.
+Design isn’t just a job; it’s a deep responsibility to the people we serve.

 <icon name="ArrowDown32"></icon>